 I am a computational linguist with research focuses on accessibility for Natural Language Processing, including representation for minority languages, and fairness and ethics in natural language processing (NLP).

-I am currently serving as Acting Assistant Professor in the Linguistics Department at the University of Washington, where I am one of four faculty members involved in the Master of Science in Computational Linguistics program (CLMS).
+Most recently, I was appointed as faculty in the Linguistics Department at the University of Washington, where I taught in the Master of Science in Computational Linguistics program (CLMS).

 As part of the RiPLes project, I have worked on a variety of tools related to data extraction of multilingual documents from PDF, including language identification, passage and document classification, and even PDF-to-text analysis for academic linguistic papers.